 Building our community with living-learning environments

-- Slocum Hall/Career Connections Center Goal $10 million (new priority)
+- Slocum Hall/Career Connections Center Goal: $12 million

 Slocum Hall/Career Connections Center